-274. PW 17-Dr. Katti deposed that date '28/2/2002' was supplied by the prosecutrix.
-She added that reference to killing of a small daughter is not in the medical history recorded at case-papers Ex.138; and the prosecutrix did state: "Mari sathe balatkar thayel chhe" in Gujarati.
+274 PW 17-Dr.Katti deposed that date '28/2/2002' was supplied by the prosecutrix.
+She added that reference to killing of a small daughter is not in the medical history recorded at case-papers Ex.138; prosecutrix did state : "Mari balatkar thayel chhe" in Gujarati.
 She denied that she had ever made a statement before the State CID about the prosecutrix using the word 'rape' as well as word 'balatkar'.
-There is no further evidence of the fact that PW 17-Dr. Katti had made such statements before the State CID.
-However, a reference to killing of a small daughter of the prosecutrix is found in the medical history recorded at case-papers Ex.138-A as under:-
+There is no further evidence of 17-Dr.Katti had fact that PW made such statements before the State CID.
+However, reference to killing of a small daughter of the prosecutrix is found in the medical recorded at case-papers Ex.138-A as under :-

 "Alleged history of Rape Noted.

 Detail History taken by MLC doctor.

 H/o 5 mth of Amenorrhoea.

-Obstetric history: -
+Obstetric history:-